Study Finds Zantac Increases Gastrointestinal Cancer Risk By Over Three Times

 A study by the University of Alabama published on December 23 found that Zantac increased gastrointestinal cancer risk by 3.66 times compared to other heartburn drugs.

-The study sought to evaluate the association between exposure to ranitidine and gastrointestinal cancer by utilizing a comparison group minimizing confounding by indication.
+The study sought to evaluate the association between exposure to ranitidine, which Zantac contains, and gastrointestinal cancer by utilizing a comparison group minimizing confounding by indication.
 The researchers selected 141,963 events reported to the FDA Adverse Events Reporting System associated with the use of H2 antagonists and proton pump inhibitors (PPIs).

 “In conjunction with a large body of epidemiologic and human and animal basic science research, the study results support the hypothesis that NDMA-contaminated ranitidine increases the risk of cancer and supports the withdrawal of these medications from the market,” the researchers found.